 In addition to the assessment criteria, a wide range of factors will be considered when assessing applications.
-These include risk management, financial soundness, the project's eligibility and strategic merit, and the local government's experience in delivering infrastructure projects and current position to do so.
+These include risk management, financial soundness, the project's eligibility and strategic merit and the local government's experience in delivering infrastructure projects and current position to do so.

-Advice on how to address the assessment criteria is provided in the application package for that assessment stage.
+Advice on how to address the assessment criteria is provided in the Guide to completing an application for that assessment stage.

-All applications will be subject to due diligence, including financial and economic assessments.
+All detailed applications will be subject to due diligence, including financial and economic assessments.
 Local governments may be asked to provide further information for this purpose.

-Local governments will be notified in writing of the funding outcome for their projects once the assessment process is complete.
-Feedback on unsuccessful projects will be available upon request.
+Local governments will be notified in writing of the outcome of their submissions at the conclusion of each stage of the application process.
+Feedback will be offered to local governments on all applications.